Zennoon/alx-system_engineering-devops/0x02-shell_redirections/README.md

 11-directories: The script first uses the find command to locate directories, and then counts them using the wc command

 12-newest_files: The script uses ls with the -t option to list sorted by modification time (newest first) then uses head to list the 10 newest files

+13-unique: The script uses uniq with the -u option to only display unique lines, and then uses sort to sort the lines